-February 17, 2014 – Recently the Huffington Post wrote an article about 10 Celebrities Who Refuse To ‘Fix’ Their Teeth.
+February 17, 2014 – Recently, the Huffington Post wrote an article about 10 Celebrities Who Refuse To ‘Fix’ Their Teeth.
 The article focuses on celebrities who have embraced their smile, for better or worse.
 A smile is an incredibly important facial feature.
-Changing your smile is a very personal decision and anytime someone looks to change themselves it must be done with a lot of thought and it is not for everyone.
+Changing your smile is a very personal decision and anytime someone considers changing themselves, it must be done with a lot of thought.
+It is not for everyone.
 We are all imperfect individuals in an imperfect world.
 These celebrities have chosen to embrace that and should be commended for it.

 Jay Leno retired from his long run on the Tonight Show last week.
-Leno has always been known for his down to Earth, hardworking personality, and that is why his smile fits him so well.
-So there are some obvious things that stand out.
+Leno has always been known for his down-to-Earth, hardworking personality, and that is why his smile fits him so well.
+There are some obvious things that stand out.
 His teeth have some yellowing and the teeth appear crowded together.
 But what the cosmetic dentist starts to see is the chipping on his front teeth, and how his smile appears very small for his face.
-Jay is very well known for his big chin and big head.
-In fact he had a “bit” on his show comparing the size of his head to large objects, or other “large heads”.
+Jay is very well-known for his big chin and big head.
+In fact he had a “bit” on his show comparing the size of his head to large objects and other “large heads.”
 The teeth are not simply crowded, but the whole “arch” or jaw that the teeth sit on is too small.
-If you can enlarge the arch, then you can make his smile bigger, and stop the teeth from chipping further.
+If you can enlarge the arch, then you can make his smile bigger and stop the teeth from chipping further.

-Jewel kept her smile because she got an acting role because she was the only actress auditioning that did not have a “Hollywood Smile”.
+Jewel kept her smile because she got an acting role because she was the only actress auditioning that did not have a “Hollywood Smile.”
 She was natural.
 Jewel actually has pretty teeth.
 They are white, and the actual shape of her teeth are very pleasing.
 But they are out of position, on both top and bottom.
-So the challenge for the cosmetic dentist, how do you the teeth into position.
-There are a lot of dentist who would consider taking out a perfectly healthy tooth in this situation in order to achieve that goal.
-But a cosmetic dentist must achieve esthetics in the most conservative way possible, and removing teeth is not very conservative.
+So the challenge for the cosmetic dentist: how do you get the teeth into position?
+There are a lot of dentists who would consider taking out a perfectly healthy tooth in this situation in order to achieve that goal.
+But a cosmetic dentist must achieve aesthetics in the most conservative way possible, and removing teeth is not very conservative.